teguhsatria892/code_ignition_4_basic_rest_API/README.md

 # CodeIgniter 4 Framework

+## Where is basic rest api ?

+You can controller on User.php, acces it like rest API,  host/public/user/get_list add parameter what you need in paginationData

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible and secure.